moonrockyy/Mahanify/README.md

 # Mahanify ☁️

 A modern, single-page cloud hosting website built with HTML and CSS.
-Mahanify offers a clean and responsive design perfect for showcasing cloud hosting services.

 ## 🛠️ Technologies Used